Ricardomol/pazdera.github.io/_posts/2015-08-24-github-issues.md

 on Github is the main point of contact between users and developers.
 People will come to the issue tracker with different purposes and levels of familiarity with your application, reporting bugs, requesting features, asking questions and looking to contribute.
-How to ensure that they can always find what they need?
+How to make sure that they find what they need?

 ## Use good labels